 In other words, the purpose of the numerical symbolism, in its immediate application to the suffering Christians in Asia Minor, is to strengthen the conviction that their momentary light affliction is working the far exceeding glory of resurrection life, a great reversal of fortunes to be rewarded at the throne of the risen Messiah, even prior to their being clothed with new bodies at his return.
-The number may carry further meaning, but this is its most explicit reference.
+The number may carry further meaning—I suspect, in particular, that John is drawing from a contemporary Greco-Roman depiction of postmortem judgment such as we find in Book X of Plato’s Republic or Book VI of Virgil’s Aeneid—but this, I think, is its most explicit reference.

 In light of all of the above, we conclude that John’s vision of the millennium presents the promise of life to the faithful and a powerful warning to those colluding with idolatry.
 It pulls back the curtain of history and shows the heavenly antitype to the tyrannous reign of Rome, the preliminary vindication of the suffering saints, and their participation in the priestly reign of the Messiah in anticipation of the day when he makes all things new.
 This view is thus markedly different from the classic expressions of the three main schools of thought.
 Instead of trying to create a synthesized eschatological timeline out of John’s vision, it focuses on the purpose of the vision itself in its original historical context.
 There can be little doubt that the suffering saints of Asia Minor would have received the vision as a promise of reward aimed directly at them, as they faced the prospect of imprisonment and possibly even of death for the sake of staying true to Christ.
 Whether the vision meets us now as promise or warning depends entirely on where we stand in relation to the testimony of Jesus.